layer-3/clearsync/contracts/solidity-style-guide.md

 bytes._function()
 ```

-Note, we cannot remedy this by insisting on the use public functions.
+Note, we cannot remedy this by insisting on the use of public functions.
 Whether a library functions are internal or external has important implications.
 From the [Solidity documentation](https://docs.soliditylang.org/en/latest/contracts.html#libraries)

 > ... the code of internal library functions that are called from a contract and all functions called from therein will at compile time be included in the calling contract, and a regular JUMP call will be used instead of a DELEGATECALL.